openstack/nova/api-guide/source/server_concepts.rst

    be deleted first, depending on the value in the *``shutdown_terminate``* database field on the Instance model.

--  ``SOFT_DELETED``: The server is marked as deleted while will keep in the cloud for some time(configurable), during the period authorized user can restore the server back to normal state.
+-  ``SOFT_DELETED``: The server is marked as deleted but will remain in the cloud for some configurable amount of time.
+While soft-deleted, an authorized user can restore the server back to normal state.
 When the time expires, the server will be deleted permanently.

 -  ``SUSPENDED``: The server is suspended, either by request or necessity.
 This status appears for only the following hypervisors: